AARON-CLARK/shinyNewColumns/README.md

 Click the `DEMO APPP` button below to launch an example app which leverages the `shinyNewColumns` module to create new columns in the popular `iris` data.frame.
 The app’s code is provided below as well.
 What are you waiting for?
-Go empower your users to make some columns!
+Go empower your users to make more columns!

 <center>
 <a href="https://bit.ly/shinynewcolumns">